ManApart/quest-command/notes.md

 Rat AI
   - only attack with low aim
   - Approach dagger range if not already in dagger range

+Combat training dummy
+- Player controlled ai
+- Used to test fights

 ### Architecture